Orms | Adaptive Reuse Architecture | Autodesk

 The Standard London is one of those amazing destination hotels.
 The hotel almost puts their arms around you and gives you a big hug, a sense of joy also wants to be translated into its architecture itself.

 The building is from the 1970s.
-A building which is dirty, a building which is not modernised anymore.
+A building which is dirty, a building which is not modernized anymore.
 It’s normally something a lot of people would like to demolish.
-So how can we save the embodied carbon which is within that building itself, save construction cost and turn that building, which is part of the history of the place as well, into something very special?
+So how can we save the embodied carbon which is within that building itself, save construction cost, and turn that building, which is part of the history of the place as well, into something very special?

 Andrew Middlebrook, Lead Structural Engineer, Heyne Tillet Steel: Every retrofit is different and interesting as a result of it.
 There’s never exactly the same approach every time.